Clustering analysis of BOSS-CMASS galaxies with semi-analytical model for galaxy formation and halo occupation distribution: Results

 \subsection{Constraint from BOSS galaxies}

-Using 2PCF emulators based on the HOD and SAM mocks, we perform model constraints with the BOSS-CMASS galaxies and present the results in Figure \ref{fig:constraint_HOD} and \ref{fig:constraint_SAM}.
+Using 2PCF emulators based on the HOD and SAM mocks, we perform model constraints through clustering measurements from 0.1 to 60 $h^{-1}$Mpc of the BOSS-CMASS galaxies , and present the results in Figure \ref{fig:constraint_HOD} and \ref{fig:constraint_SAM}.
 We show results using two samples; one is from Aemulus V (\citealt{Zhai_2023a}) where we select galaxies by absolute magnitude to have a constant number density $2\times10^{-4}$[$h^{-1}$Mpc]$^{-3}$ in the redshift range $0.48<z<0.62$ for both north and south Galactic cap (NGC and SGC respectively).
 The other one is from the analysis of \cite{Zhai_2023b}, where we increase the number density to $3\times10^{-4}$[$h^{-1}$Mpc]$^{-3}$ to have more faint galaxies, but only for NGC.
 Note that we also have a subsample with a number density of $2\times10^{-4}$[$h^{-1}$Mpc]$^{-3}$ in NGC only, but the measurement and analysis result is quite consistent with the NGC+SGC subsample.
 Therefore, we do not present its result for simplicity.

 The overall result for the HOD parameter constraint is quite similar to previous works (\citealt{Zhai_2023a,Zhai_2023b}), which are based on the Aemulus simulation of varying cosmological parameters.
 For instance, the typical mass scales of dark matter halos to host a satellite galaxy, roughly $10^{14.44}[h^{-1}M_{\odot}]$ and $10^{14.29}[h^{-1}M_{\odot}]$ for the two subsamples respectively, is slighly lower than the previous work by roughly 0.1 dex, well within $1\sigma$. $f_{\mathrm{max}}$, the parameter for the central occupancy at the massive end, both subsamples show a value close to unity but slightly lower, indicating that only some of these massive halos do not necessarily have a CMASS galaxy in the center.
 We can also extract constraints on other derived parameters, for instance, the satellite fraction, and we find that both subsamples have roughly 10\% satellites, also consistent with previous work.
 In general, the clustering measurement is able to provide a tight constraint on most of the parameters in the parameterized model.
 For the cosmological measurement, the key parameter is $\gamma_{f}$, the velocity scaling parameter.
 We find that both subsamples have consistent results with a preference of roughly 15\% lower than unity, i.e., lower than the raw prediction from GR.
 Since the peculiar velocity is directly related to the inference of growth rate, we present the measurement of $f\sigma_{8}$ in Figure \ref{fig:constraint_fsigma8}.
 Clearly, the inferred value is lower than Planck by $3\sim4\sigma$, similar to the previous results.
 The constraints from both galaxy subsamples are consistent with each other.